 Pharmacy context

 This community pharmacy is in a residential area of the area of Woodhouse in the city of Sheffield.
 Its main services include dispensing NHS and private prescriptions and selling over-the-counter medicines.
-It provides some people with their medicines in multi-compartment compliance packs and provides a seasonal ‘flu vaccination and COVID-19 vaccination service.
-And it delivers some medicines to people’s homes.
+It provides some people with their medicines in multi-compartment compliance packs and provides the NHS Pharmacy First service.
+It delivers some medicines to people’s homes.

 Inspection summary findings